GeekTrainer/help-desk-bot-lab/CSharp/exercise3-LuisDialog.md

 In this task you will update the bot code to use the LUIS app created previously.

-1. Open the **Dialogs\RootDialog.cs** file you've obtained from the previous exercise.
-Alternatively, you can open the file from the [exercise2-TicketSubmissionDialog](./exercise2-TicketSubmissionDialog) folder.
+1. Open the solution you've obtained from the previous exercise.
+Alternatively, you can open the solution from the [exercise2-TicketSubmissionDialog](./exercise2-TicketSubmissionDialog) folder.

+1. Open the **Dialogs\RootDialog.cs** file.

-1. Add namespaces using `Microsoft.Bot.Builder.Luis` and `Microsoft.Bot.Builder.Luis.Models`.
-Add the Attribute `LuisModel` to class as follows.
+1. Add the `Microsoft.Bot.Builder.Luis` and `Microsoft.Bot.Builder.Luis.Models` namespaces.

+1. Add the `LuisModel` attribute to the class as follows.
 Replace the `{LUISAppID}` with the App ID you have saved from the LUIS Portal and the `{LUISKey}` with the Programmatic API Key you have saved from _My Keys_ section.

     ```csharp
     [LuisModel("{LUISAppID}", "{LUISKey}")]
     ```

 1. Replace the implementation of interface `IDialog` to derive from `LuisDialog<object>`.
-Remove `StartAsync`, `MessageReceivedAsync` and `DescriptionMessageReceivedAsync` methods since these will not be called anymore.
+Remove the `StartAsync`, `MessageReceivedAsync` and `DescriptionMessageReceivedAsync` methods since these will not be called anymore.

-1. Within the class, create the `None` method that will execute when your LUIS model not matches a user's utterance to intent.
-To designate the method that will execute specify the `LuisIntent` attribute and pass the intent name as parameter.
+1. Within the class, create the `None` method that will execute when your LUIS model does return any intent.
+Use the `LuisIntent` attribute and pass the intent name as parameter.

-    ``` csharp
+    ```csharp
     [LuisIntent("")]
     [LuisIntent("None")]
     public async Task None(IDialogContext context, LuisResult result)